National Security Adviser McMaster says Trump's revelations to the Russians were 'wholly appropriate'

 "I wanted to share with Russia…facts pertaining…to terrorism and airline flight safety," the president tweeted.

+Trump's sharing information with the Russian officials is the latest turn in a saga that has put the spotlight on campaign and former administration officials and questions into any possible relationship with Moscow.

 President Trump may not have violated a law in revealing or discussing classified information, a former senior national security lawyer told NBC News.
-A president has the ultimate authority in the government to decide what's classified — even if a president blurts something out or otherwise reveals classified information without a deliberate declassification process.
+A president has the ultimate authority in the government to decide what's classified — even if they blurt out or otherwise reveal classified information without a deliberate declassification process.

 This is not the first time President Trump has put forth statements that contradict his White House surrogates and spokespeople.